-\Hiroaki Shiraishi, Ryuhei Yamada, Kazuyoshi Asari, Turuda Seiitsu, Ralph Lorenz
+Hiroaki Shiraishi1, Ryuhei Yamada2, Kazuyoshi Asari3, Seiitsu Turuda3, Ralph Lorenz4

 1. Japan Aerospace Exploration Agency, Institute of Space and Astronautical Science, 2.
-The University of Aizu, Department of Computer Science and Engineering, 3.
-National Astronomical Observatory, RISE Project Office, 4.
+The Aizu University, 3.
+National Astronomical Observatory of Japan, RISE Project Office, 4.
 Johns Hopkins University, Applied Physics Laboratory

-Dragonfly is a relocatable lander that would use dual-quad rotors to perform soft-landings at multiple sites on the Saturn' s largest moon, selected as the 4th mission in NASA' s New Frontiers Program.
-The Dragonfly spacecraft will be launched in 2026 to arrive at Titan in 2034 to begin a 2.7 year mission of exploration.
+Dragonfly is a relocatable lander that would use dual-quad rotors to perform soft-landings at multiple sites on the Saturn's largest moon, selected as the 4th mission in NASA's New Frontiers Program.
+The Dragonfly spacecraft will be launched in 2027 and explore Titan for ~3 years in the mid-2030s.

 The Geophysical and Meteorological package ("DraGMet") onboard Dragonfly is a suite of sensors to monitor the Titan surface/subsurface environment.
 It includes a single-axis (vertical) sensitive seismometer, as well as two sets of small geophones, which are installed on the lander skids, together with temperature and pressure sensors, anemometer for wind speed/direction, measurement of thermal/electrical properties of surface material, and methane and hydrogen sensors.

 Like other large icy moons (Europa, Ganymede, Callisto, Triton), Titan should have an internal ocean.
 Estimates of the ice crust thickness overlying the ocean range from 50 to 200 km, constrained by geodetic measurements from Cassini flybys.
 The ocean, several hundred km thick, may have abundant solutes such as sulfate salts and/or ammonia.
-Titan' s eccentric orbit around Saturn will drive seismic activity by tides in addition to impacts and possible cryovolcanism.
+Titan's eccentric orbit around Saturn will drive seismic activity by tides in addition to impacts and possible cryovolcanism.
 Internal structure measurements provide important context for these environments and the possibility that surface-interior exchange processes may be active today.
 Seismological investigation on Titan may provide our first direct insights into the structure of icy moons/ocean worlds.